preetbhullar90/html-css-repository/README.md

 * [CSS3](https://en.wikipedia.org/wiki/CSS)
 ________________________________________________________________________________________________________________

-# Frameworks, Libraries & Programs Used
+# Frameworks Libraries and Programs Used

  ## Font awesome
 * Fonts awesome just used to import all the icons in the website.